2009 Houston Texans season: Week 7: vs. San Francisco 49ers

 Coming off their impressive road win over the Bengals, the Texans went home for a Week 7 interconference duel with the San Francisco 49ers.
 Houston would get off to a fast start in the first quarter as running back Steve Slaton got a 1-yard touchdown run.
 The Texans would add onto their lead in the second quarter as quarterback Matt Schaub completed a 9-yard touchdown pass to Slaton and a 42-yard touchdown pass to tight end Owen Daniels.

 However, the 49ers began to rally in the third quarter with quarterback Alex Smith hooking up with tight end Vernon Davis on a 29-yard touchdown pass.
 In the fourth quarter, San Francisco continued to catch up as Smith found Davis again on a 14-yard touchdown pass.
 Houston would respond with kicker Kris Brown booting a 50-yard field goal.
 The 49ers tried to come back as Smith connected again with Davis on a 23-yard touchdown pass, yet the defense halted San Francisco's rally.

 With the win, the Texans improved to 4–3.

+The Texans would never beat the 49ers again until Week 8 of the 2025 season.